nomis/ggroohauga-pcb/README.rst

 Amplifier Signals GPIOs
 ~~~~~~~~~~~~~~~~~~~~~~~

-Amplifier Power In should only be pulled down, to avoid back-powering the
+"Amplifier Power In" should only be pulled down, to avoid back-powering the
 amplifier microcontroller when mains power is off.

+When "Amplifier Power In" is active, the amplifier has mains power.
+Enable
+"Console Announce" to turn the amplifier on, and disable it turn the amplifier
+off.
+Don't leave it on constantly because it will heat up and waste power.
+Automatic standby can be implemented by
+`reading the idle time <https://github.com/nomis/logitech-z906/blob/main/protocol.rst#read-idle-time>`_.

+When "Amplifier Detect" is active, the amplifier is ready to communicate over
+the 3.3V UART.
+The labels "Amplifier RX" and "Amplifier TX" are from the
+perspective of the amplifier.

 +------------------------+-------+---------+-----------+-----------+----------+----------+
 | Name                   |  Pin  |  LOLIN  |  DevKitC  |  DevKitM  |  Socket  |  Active  |